OUIsolutions/VibeScript/docs/build_instructions.md

-# 🚀 VibeScript Build Instructions for Beginners
+# 🚀 VibeScript Build Instructions d

 Welcome!
 This guide will help you build VibeScript step by step.
 Don't worry if you're new to this - we'll explain everything!